 It seems like every day is a holiday season sales event at this time of year.
 From Black Friday to Giving Tuesday, there’s always something for us small business owners to think about.
 It makes things pretty exciting!

 The latest addition to the list is Green Monday.
-Never heard of it?
+Have you never heard of it?
 No problem – we’re here to help with the ultimate Green Monday guide to help you target those last-minute shoppers.

 Is Green Monday a Thing?
 What is it exactly?